 - Issues your attorney must be able to handle

 - Typical vs. contentious divorces

 - Divorce timeline

 - Retainers and fees

 - Historical analysis

 5 minutes questions and answers

-Sociopaths create “high-conflict” divorces, and your attorney must be up to the challenge.
+Sociopaths create “high-conflict” divorces, and you must choose the right attorney, one who is up to the challenge.
 Learn the contentious issues that commonly arise, and find out if your attorney can handle them by asking these 10 critical questions.

 How to choose the right attorney when you’re divorcing a disordered spouse – $25